 When a flagrant foul call is made, referees conduct a review and consider the following:

-The officials can also review whether any other players committed unsportsmanlike acts or unnecessary contact immediately prior to and/or immediately following the calling of the Flagrant Foul.
+- Whether any other players committed unsportsmanlike acts immediately prior to and/or immediately following the foul.

 Based on their review and the criteria, they will assess the appropriate penalty:

 Both flagrant fouls carry a penalty of two free throws and the team that was fouled retains possession.
 An FF2 also results in the ejection of the player committing the foul (a player who commits two FF1’s in the same game is also ejected).